 Are you ready to take your relationship a step further?
 Does living together sound exciting to you?
-If your answer is ‘yes’, then you are definitely heading in the right direction and considering a live-in relationship after having spent so much time over mushy dinner dates and movie outings.
-You want to live together if it gets tougher to say goodbye and go back to your respective pads after the beautiful moments spent together.
-The best way to deal with the staying-apart pain is to stay together and enjoy each other’s company, that is being in a live-in relationship.
+If your answer is ‘yes’, then you are definitely heading in the right direction and could start considering a live-in relationship.
+As a couple, you are probably tired of having spent a lot of time over mushy dinner dates and movie outings and trying to maximise your time together.
+You want to think about living together as it starts getting harder and harder to say by and go back to your home without your signficant other.
+You want the beautiful moments you spend together to be neverending and living together will also give you a glimpse of what your life would be like together if you decide to tie the knot.
+The best way to deal with the staying-apart pain is to stay together and enjoy each other’s company, by being in a live-in relationship.
 But there are some rules for a live-in relationship.
 Are you willing to follow them?

-For couples madly in love but who fear commitment, live-in seems to be the perfect midway.
-The two of you, bound by love and not matrimonial rules, can live it up and enjoy the perks of being a couple.
+For couples madly in love but fear permanent commitment, live-in seems to be the perfect midway.
+The two of you, bound by love and not matrimonial rules, can live it up and enjoy the perks of being a serious couple without the commitment.
 Thankfully, live-in relationships are finally coming out of the closet in India and our experts say it’s legal.
 Young working couples can now opt for cohabitation and build their professional careers.
 The debate between live-in relationship and marriage will always continue but it’s up to you to choose what you want.

 Let’s look at the pros of living together